WHAT IS A GREENWAY?

 Trail Head - Fowler Park at 4110 Carolene Way offers parking and bathrooms.
 (Visitors should follow the Big Creek Greenway signs inside the park to access parking.
 Please do not park along Carolene Way.)

-Trail Head - Union Hill Road offers parking for approximately 25 vehicles.
+Trail Head - Union Hill Road offers parking for approximately 25 vehicles and bathrooms.

 A large portion of Phase 1 of the Big Creek Greenway in Forsyth County was funded by state and federal funds.
 Phases 2 and 3 were funded by Impact Fees.
 Funding for Phases 4 and 5 is to come from the $100 Million Parks, Recreation and Green Space Bond approved by voters in February 2008.